Probing primordial non-Gaussianity with the power spectrum and bispectrum of future 21cm intensity maps

-We assume that the cosmological parameters are known, since they can be measured with high precision by the CMB and the power spectrum. $P_{\rm HI}$ is expected to be very well measured, after treating the foreground contamination, by future HI surveys \cite{Shaw:2013wza,Alonso:2014dhk,Switzer:2015ria,Olivari:2015tka,Olivari:2017bfv}.
+We assume that the cosmological parameters are known, since they can be measured with high precision by the CMB and the power spectrum \cite{Shaw:2013wza,Alonso:2014dhk,Switzer:2015ria,Olivari:2015tka,Olivari:2017bfv}.
 For the CMB primordial bispectrum, degeneracies between cosmological parameters and $\fnl$ are small \cite{Liguori2008}, and we do not expect that cosmological errors to significantly impact the $\fnl$ constraints from the HI bispectrum.
-We assume that the linear HI bias is determined by power spectrum measurements.
-From \eqref{eq:poisson_fid} if $b_1$ is known then $P_{\veps}$ is determined by $P_{\veps\veps_{\delta}}$.
-Therefore, the set of parameters that we consider is
+This was also pointed out, for both the galaxy power spectrum and bispectrum, in~\cite{Giannantonio2012,Moradinezhad2018,Bellomo:2020pnw}.